 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” – John Wanamaker

-We love this quote because it’s exactly how so many entrepreneurs feel when it comes to their marketing.
-They struggle to understand what is actually working but it doesn’t have to be so confusing!
+We love this quote because it’s exactly how so many entrepreneurs feel about their marketing.
+They struggle to understand what is actually working, but it doesn’t have to be so confusing!

-Thanks to digital marketing, you already have all of the tools you need to measure your data and use it to improve your marketing.
+Thanks to digital marketing, you have all the tools you need to measure your data.
+Clever use of this data can help you to improve your marketing strategy and maximize the use of your marketing budget.